Suzanna-Linn/slua/docs/beta.md

 These changes are only in SLua.
 LSL is unchanged and stays working the same.

-### Events, library llevents
+### Events, object LLEvents

-We have a new library **llevents** to work with the events.
+We have a new object **LLEvents** to work with the events.
 The current way to write them that SLua Alpha uses will stop working and we will need to rewrite the scripts.

-**llevents** is a more flexible and dynamic way to handle the events allowing us to add or remove event handling functions at any time and to have several functions reacting to the same event.
+**LLEvents** is a more flexible and dynamic way to handle the events allowing us to add or remove event handling functions at any time and to have several functions reacting to the same event.

-These are the functions in the library:
+These are the methods in the object:

-- *handler* = **llevents.on**(*name*, *handler*) : adds an event handler.
+- *handler* = **LLEvents:on**(*name*, *handler*) : adds an event handler.
   - name : the name of the event.
   - handler : the function that runs when the event happens.
   - returns the same function that we have passed in, so we can use it later to remove it.